 Somehow, Charlotte not only inspired hope in the ancient man, she also inspired a profound sense of courage.
 They followed the spiralling staircase down from the tower.
 They crossed the courtyard and the bridge.
 At the cliff face, they found the elevator door and, with great grace, the old man entered to his inevitable doom.

 As they descended, he gradually crumbled to dust.
 Cool fresh air gushed in as the elevator doors opened.

 Somehow, Charlotte got down to the executive car space under the building.
 She drank an entire bottle of spring water that was permanently held in her vehicle and she wished there were another.
 When she got home, she groaned and fell, fully clothed into bed.

 In the morning, she blinked once and moaned.
-Then sat up startled and confused in her own bed the next morning.
-Her alarm was playing ‘Sunny’ by ‘Boney M.’ The lyrics rang out “Sunny, yesterday my life was filled with rain.
+Then sat up startled and confused in her own bed.
+Her alarm was playing ‘Sunny’ by ‘Boney M.’ The lyrics rang out: “Sunny, yesterday my life was filled with rain.
 Sunny, you smiled at me and really eased the pain.
 The dark days are gone, and the bright days are here, my Sunny one shines so sincere…”